dtao/PhilosopherDeveloper/source/posts/forests-and-tree-builders.markdown

 impressive work.
 But when you return to the hilltop, the developing forest doesn't look like what you had imagined.
 It isn't awe-inspiring.
 In fact, it seems a bit chaotic.

-On one particular visit to the worksites, it suddenly clicks for you.
+On one particular visit to the work sites, it suddenly clicks for you.
 The treebuilders are passionate about *trees*.
-They don't particularly care about the forest.
+They don't really care about the forest.

-They're smart folks, and they understand that *you* care a great deal about the forest.
+They're smart folks.
+They understand that *you* care about the forest.
 And they recognize that it's their job to help you make it beautiful.
 But they don't share your vision.
 They just love building these trees of all shapes and sizes.
 Whether or not the project is progressing the way you want it to is *your* problem, as far as they're concerned.

 This makes you a bit frustrated.
 How can you be solely responsible for ensuring the forest is a masterpiece, when your workers don't ultimately care about it like you do?
-Worse, you start to feel that you've been wasting your time.
+Worse, you start to feel that you've been squandering your resources.
 This "top talent" that you once prized so highly is looking less and less like a good investment.

 Rather abruptly, you decide on a major change of direction.
 You let go of most of your skilled treebuilders and bring on a new team of less skilled (and less expensive) workers.
 These new guys